Jon8RFC/NfcScreenOff/README.md

 There's a buffer before the module executes its script.
 What's most likely to happen, rather than a bootloop, is an unavoidable reboot after many seconds of uptime.

-1. After booting, immediately open magisk, go to the modules list, and mark it either disable or remove the module.
+1. After booting, immediately open magisk, go to the modules list, and mark it to either disable or remove the module.
 2. On the next boot, you should have no issues caused by this module.
 3. Force a repatch with NFCScreenOff, as the NFC apk has likely been updated.
 #### OR